 If you have a good insurance plan, your insurer will provide roadside assistance.
 This means that they will take your call at all times, with the promise to send help.
-They have contacts with available towing companies, and they will organize for them to come as soon as possible.
+They have contacts with available towing companies, and they will organize for the closest Towing company to come as soon as possible.

 Not sure if you have roadside assistance?
 If you have comprehensive coverage with an insurer that provides roadside assistance, then you certainly do.
 Phone your insurer to find out.
 They may give you the bad news that you don’t have roadside assistance, but they will be able to give you the right number to phone to get the help you need.

 Breaking down leaves you in an uncomfortable situation.
 You are in a location far from where you need to be with no way of getting home.
 You can’t just call a rideshare company, because you can’t leave your car behind.
 At the same time, you may feel very vulnerable being stuck where you are.

 For this reason, your second call should be the person you would trust as your emergency contact.
 This is the person who you check in with most often during the day.
 They provide the sense of calm you need in situations like these.
 Even if they are nowhere near to you, they can be a soothing voice, making you feel a lot safer and ready to make the best possible decisions.
 They also now know where you are, so that you don’t feel so abandoned (and they can send help if they don’t hear from you).